August 12, 2022

 Each person you get to know, especially your spouse, is a beautiful and glorious mystery of God’s creation whom you are not called to “solve” but are called to meet on a deeper and deeper level each and every day.
 There must always be a humility that enables spouses to be open to the other in a new way every day so that they can continually discover a greater depth of beauty in the other.
 It is this humility and respect for the other in marriage that enables spouses to fulfill their joint mission of becoming one.
 Think about it, “they are no longer two, but one flesh.”
 Very few truly understand what this means and even fewer live the beautiful depths of this glorious and high calling of marriage.

 Reflect, today, upon the mystery of the people you are called to love, especially if you are married.
 To call the other a “mystery” may at first lead to a smile as you acknowledge you cannot figure him/her out.
 But humbly recognizing the beautiful meaning of “mystery” will lead you to appreciate the uniqueness of others and help you to embrace the call to human unity, especially within marriage.

-Lord, help me to see the beauty and holy mystery of the people You have placed in my life.
+Lord of true unity, help me to see the beauty and holy mystery of the people You have placed in my life.
 Help me to love them with a humble love.
 May I especially deepen my love for my spouse each and every day.
 Jesus, I trust in You.